PytherMarton/PytherMarton/README.md

 - 🔭 I’m currently looking for a Junior Software Engineer, Junior Software Developer, Junior Web Developer or Apprenticeship role.
 - 🌱 Striving to get better every day.
 - 📫 You can reach me via email at `martonpeter18@gmail.com`.
--  ⚡ Fun fact: Did you know that, he first computer “bug” was an actual real-life bug 🐛.
+-  ⚡ Fun fact: Did you know that, the first computer “bug” was an actual real-life bug 🐛.

 <!--
 **PytherMarton/PytherMarton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.